middlebury/college-handbook/content/iv-policies-for-the-institute/d-employee-handbook/d-5-leaves-of-absence.md

 If the employee fails to return to work at the end of any authorized leave, her employment will be subject to termination, unless she is eligible for another form of leave.

-<span>M. Child Care Leave After a Pregnancy Related Disability Leave</span>
+M. Child Care Leave After a Pregnancy Related Disability Leave</span>

 After the employee is released to return to work from a pregnancy disability, she may request any remaining family and medical leave to care for her newborn, pursuant to the terms of the family and medical leave policy above.